Farung Yuthithum: Early life and education

 As a first year student from Rajamangala University of Technology Thanyaburi, Farung won her first major pageant title in 2006 when she was named Miss U-League 2006.
 The pageant is held annually for female university students in Thailand.

 Pageantry

 On March 24, 2007, she competed in the Miss Thailand Universe pageant held in Bangkok where she won and was crowned by reigning Miss Universe 2006 Zuleyka Rivera of Puerto Rico.
 Moreover, she was the tallest winner in the Thai pageant's history.

 Farung presented Thailand in the Miss Universe 2007 pageant held in Mexico City, Mexico, where she had made the top fifteen round.
 Riyo Mori, Miss Japan was crowned Miss Universe.

 Personal life

 On December 2, 2018, Farung married Andrian Zahariev, a Bulgarian-Russian businessman.
-They have one child.
+They have an only daughter named Araya.